 Offers in excess of £156,000

-Attractive stone barn conversion with an upside down layout, This charming property features open plan living spaces brimming with character.
+Attractive stone barn conversion with an upside down layout, This charming property is currently used as a holiday let and features open plan living spaces brimming with character.

 A gravelled courtyard provides parking in front of the property, with entrance into the hallway through a traditional wood front door.